geelark-tech/geelark-openapi/docs/en/Browser API/Browser Management/Check_API_interface_status.md

 ## Interface Description

-Used to check the availability of the current device&#039;s API interface.
+Used to check the availability of the current device's API interface.

 ## Request URL